smscommunity/sms-guide/_game/techniques/movement/index.md

 nav_order: 1
 has_children: true
 ---
-A section of movement based sections or tricks.
+Movement based sections or tricks.